-1) Main research indicators
+1) Primary research indicators

-Prevalence of novel coronavirus infection in healthy volunteers receiving 4 weeks of continuous ursodeoxycholic acid plus conventional protection during the study period
+Prevalence of novel coronavirus infection in healthy volunteers receiving 4 weeks of continuous ursodeoxycholic acid plus conventional protection during the study period.

-- 2) Secondary Research Metrics - 1) The proportion of people infected with novel coronavirus who turned severe. - 2) the number of days that symptoms of a novel coronavirus infection such as fever, sore throat, headache, and muscle aches persisted in the population infected with novel coronavirus, and the number of days that the nucleic acid/antigen turned negative. - 3) The proportion of asymptomatic infected persons. - 4) The rate of positive serological antibodies in the population of healthy volunteers.
+- 2) Secondary Research Metrics - 1) The proportion of people infected with novel coronavirus who turned severe. - 2) the number of days that symptoms of a novel coronavirus infection such as fever, sore throat, headache, and muscle aches persisted in the population infected with novel coronavirus, and the number of days that the nucleic acid/antigen turned negative. - 3) The rate of positive serological antibodies in the population of healthy volunteers. - 4) The incidence of adverse events.